SeanOhAileasa/SeanOhAileasa/README.md

 * { ["**Recursion**"](https://github.com/SeanOhAileasa/cta-recursion) : &#x1F4CC; }
 18/03/2020
 ""
-"update repository ./cta-recursion - Basic rules to consider when implementing recursive algorithms include: i) have base case or infinite recursion; ii) make progress towards the base case(s) or circular recursion; iii) design with assumption previous rules are followed plus will work as expected and; iv) compound interest rule making efficient use of computational resources."
+"update repository ./cta-recursion - When designing a recursive algorithm the most fundamental step is to think about the task to be accomplished and identify recurring patterns.
+Identify cases known can be solved without recursion (simple base cases).
+Invoke a new copy of the method within each recursive step.
+Each recursive step resembles the original larger problem.
+Make progress towards the base case with each successive recursive step."
 -->

 <!--